 Scheduled Date: Wednesday 25th January, 2017

-A fascinating destination worthy of a visit is the Hollis Waterfall, situated at the top northern end of the Dam N10° 42.257′ W61° 11.448′ in a remote tributary.
-Locating this waterfall took three grueling attempts to establish an appropriate route.
-It meant using old maps to pinpoint its location and cutting one’s way through the unchartered territory of the Morne Poui, Aripo Forest.
-Distinguished Land Surveyor Glen Wilkes assisted in finding it’s bearing and charted the course over ridges.
-Despite the challenge, it was worth the effort in getting there and the secluded beauty of Trinidad and Tobago natural resources seems never-ending.
+In the Northern Range with its sophisticated network of mountains, rivers, and valleys there is always something new and fascinating to discover.
+It all depends on one’s determination and physical ability to explore these remote locations.
+Recently marked a trail from Mt Poui Aripo to the Hollis Waterfall, which is located on a remote tributary at the top northern end of the Dam N10° 42.257′ W61° 11.448′.
+It took three grueling attempts before an appropriate route established.
+Assisted by Land Surveyor Glenn Wilkes reaching the waterfall meant using old maps to pinpoint its location and cutting one’s way through the unchartered territory of the Morne Poui, Aripo Forest.
+Despite the challenge, it was worth the effort and it seems that the secluded beauty of Trinidad and Tobago natural resources is never-ending.

 The Hollis Reservoir built by Sir Alfred Claud Hollis, Governor of Trinidad and Tobago from 1930-1936 saw the necessity to construct a dam to supply water to the growing population of Arima and environments.
 The location he selected was ideal in one of the most sheltered regions of the Northern Range.
 The Landscape surrounded by a steep wall of mountains not readily accessible.